What every best Cooktops has:

-In professional testing, the 30-inch GE Cafe CHP9530SJSS (Est. $1,800) earns outstanding marks for its performance on both high- and low-heat settings.
-This 30-inch induction cooktop is made of grey ceramic glass with a beveled stainless steel edge that makes cleanup easier.
+In professional testing, the 30-inch GE Cafe CHP9530SJSS (Est. $2,000) earns outstanding marks for its performance on both high- and low-heat settings.
+This 30-inch induction cooktop is made of gray ceramic glass with a beveled stainless steel edge that makes cleanup easier.

-If you'd like to experience the joys of induction cooking, but don't have the budget for the GE Café, the 30-inch Frigidaire FGIC3067MB (Est. $1,300) looks like a bang-up choice.
-It's one of the lowest priced induction cooktops reviewed by a large testing organization, but doesn't score that much lower than the top rated GE Café.
+If you'd like to experience the joys of induction cooking, but don't have the budget for the induction cooktops above, the 30-inch Frigidaire FGIC3067MB (Est. $1,400) looks like a great choice.
+It's one of the lowest priced induction cooktops reviewed by Consumer Reports, but doesn't score that much lower than the high-rated GE Café, earning a score of 95 points.
 On the performance front, it keeps up with the GE very nicely, earning the same top grades whether cooking at high heat or low, and an overall Recommended status.

 You do give up a little in the features and styling department with the Frigidaire, however.
 While performance is good, the maximum element power of this four-element model is 3,400 watts.
 There are also some missing niceties, like the ability to bridge elements and individual timers for each element.
 The cooktop is basic black, without the added pizazz of the stainless steel trim.